 The ESL program curriculum was developed to prepare international students to study at American universities and to improve their English for professional purposes.
 The approach is rigorous, and academic English is emphasized.
 Full-time students are in classes 4-5 hours a day (20-23 hours per week), and they complete several hours of homework each day.

 Four levels of instruction are offered: High Beginning, Intermediate, High Intermediate and Advanced.
 Please note that it is expected students will have studied English prior to their arrival.
 Level One is a "High Beginning" level.
 A complete level covers 15 weeks (a regular Xavier semester) or 12 weeks in the Summer program.

 Classes meet in the daytime, Monday through Friday.
 Full-time students in all four levels take required Core Courses.
 Core Courses include Listening and Speaking, Grammar, and Reading and Writing.
 Students can also qualify for optional, rotating electives.
 These courses vary each semester, and may include Oral Fluency, Career English, Pronunciation, and TOEFL preparation.
 Each course in the intensive English program has specific curricular goals, which lead to student learning outcomes.

 Placement and Promotion

 Students are tested when they arrive and are placed in their level(s) according to the results.
 At the end of each term, students are tested again.
-Promotion to the next level is based on a combination of three factors: grades, teacher recommendations, and test score.
+Promotion to the next level is based on a combination of three factors: grades, ability to meet learning outcomes, and test score.

 Students who enter the intensive program at the beginning level can expect to study for 3 to 4 semesters before they are prepared to enroll in university classes.